esphome/esphome-docs/cookbook/lvgl.rst

     - To lookup your icons, use the `Pictogrammers <https://pictogrammers.com/library/mdi/>`_ site.
 Click on the desired icon, and note down / copy the codepoint of it (it's the hexadecimal number near the download options).
     - To get the TrueType font with all the icons in it, head on to the `Pictogrammers GitHub repository <https://github.com/Pictogrammers/pictogrammers.github.io/tree/main/%40mdi/font/>`_ and from a recent version folder, download the ``materialdesignicons-webfont.ttf`` file and place it in your ESPHome config directory under a folder named ``fonts`` (to match the example above).
     - To use the desired icon, prepend the copied codepoint with ``\U000``.
-The unicode character escape sequence has to start with capital ``\U`` and have exactly 8 hexadecimal digits.
+The Unicode character escape sequence has to start with capital ``\U`` and have exactly 8 hexadecimal digits.
     - To translate the escape sequence into the real glyph, make sure you enclose your strings in double quotes.

 .. _lvgl-cook-iconstat: